single-spa/single-spa/README.md

 Multiple applications all lazily loaded and mounted/unmounted in the same single page application (SPA).
 The apps can be deployed independently to your web server of choice, lazy-loaded onto the page independently, and nested.

+## View the demo!
+A [demo is live](http://single-spa.surge.sh) on surge.sh.
+Don't be turned off by the lack of styling -- I'll be fixing that soon.

 ## Ideology

 The hope here is that "one SPA to rule them all" will help scale teams and organizations that have complex apps -- this is done by making it easier to split code and then deploy it independently.
 To explain why single SPA is advantageous, consider the following **disadvantages of a multiple SPA approach**: